dominoFire/NuGetBuildValidators/NuGetValidator/README.md

 ## Usage

-### Using NuGetValidator.exe to validate Nuget.Client repository
+### Using NuGetValidator.exe to validate NuGet.Client repository

 The NuGetValidator.exe accepts the following arguments -